The Best Hike in Pinnacles National Park

 The Pinnacle volcanic field was formed 23 million years ago.

-The volcanic field split as the Pacific plate moved north, and brought two thirds of the volcanics along for the ride!
+When the volcanic field split as the Pacific plate moved north, it brought two thirds of the volcanics along for the ride!

 The 15 mile mass sank but over time, the wind and erosion exposed the Pinnacles and voila, we now have park to explore!

 3. Exit the caves and follow the Rim Trail to the Bear Gulch Reservoir.
 Serene and stunning, this is a great spot for photos, a sip of water, and a stroll around the water.

 4. Begin the High Peaks Trail.
 Now you begin to really climb approximately 2 miles to Scout Peak at 2605 feet.
 You will love this spot, there is even a bench to rest and take in the views.
 Enjoy your lunch here.
 Use the restroom, and sign the notebook that is in a bin on the bench.
 Fortify yourself for the next stretch.

 Over 100 species of wildflowers bloomin Pinnacles each spring.

 16,000 acres of Pinnacles National Park is protected as part of the Wilderness Act.

 Try the Balconies Cave Loop by entering on the West side of the park.

 5. Continue on to High Peaks Trail and enter the Steep and Narrow.
 This is one of the remarkable things about this park.
 The conservation corp in the 1930’s carved foot steps into the rock to make it accessible.
 There are railings and stone steps.
 Watch your head and your backpack in some spots.
 You can do it!